bot-app/trading/docs/exchanges.md

 ## Exchange configuration

-Freqtrade is based on [CCXT library](https://github.com/ccxt/ccxt) that supports over 100 cryptocurrency exchange markets and trading APIs.
+Trading is based on [CCXT library](https://github.com/ccxt/ccxt) that supports over 100 cryptocurrency exchange markets and trading APIs.
 The complete up-to-date list can be found in the [CCXT repo homepage](https://github.com/ccxt/ccxt/tree/master/python).
 However, the bot was tested by the development team with only a few exchanges.